Fluent Bit: Official Manual

 Kube_Token_Command

 Command to get Kubernetes authorization token.
-By default, it will be NULL and we will use token file to get token.
-If you want to manually choose a command to get it, you can set the command here.
+Defaults to NULL uses the token file to get the token.
+To manually choose a command to get it, set the command here.
 For example, run aws-iam-authenticator -i your-cluster-name token --token-only to set token.
 This option is currently Linux-only.

 Kube_Meta_Namespace_Cache_TTL